Allan020/nn-weight-extractor/README.md

 # Neural Network Weight Extractor

-A standalone tool for extracting and converting neural network weights from Keras/TensorFlow models to binary format with batch normalization folding.
+A standalone tool for extracting and converting neural network weights from Keras/TensorFlow models to binary format with batch normalization folding and optional INT16 quantization.
 Designed for hardware acceleration workflows, embedded systems, and custom inference engines.

 ## Overview